Creating a Script Task

 In Flows for APEX, you can use custom PL/SQL to define a task for the following BPMN task types:

-Functionality and behaviour is identical when using a PL/SQL script in any of these BPMN task types, but in this documentation we will assume it is a standard Script Task.
+Functionality and behavior is identical when using a PL/SQL script in any of these BPMN task types, but in this documentation we will assume it is a standard Script Task.

 1. Configuring a Script Task in the BPMN Modeler